 - Eat until you drop at Train Market’s large food zone.

 How to get to the Ratchada Train Market?Train night market Ratchada’s central location makes it easy to reach.
-The nearest public transport is Thailand Cultural Centre MRT, which is located directly next to the market.
+The nearest public transport is the Thailand Cultural Centre MRT, which is located directly next to the market.